Ke'Bryan Hayes Preview, Player Props: Pirates vs. Phillies

-On Wednesday, Ke'Bryan Hayes (.568 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 6:40 PM ET.
+On Thursday, Ke'Bryan Hayes (.545 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:05 PM ET.

-He is looking to bounce back after a four-strikeout showing in his most recent game against the Phillies.
+He strung together two hits (going 2-for-5 with an RBI) in his most recent appearance against the Phillies.

 Sportsbook Promo Codes